 They seem to resemble an oversized rat that hops like a rabbit.

-Coatis are common sights around Temple IV – you’re highly likely too see then when exploring Tikal without a tour.
+Coatis are common sights around Temple IV – you’re highly likely too see them even without a tour or guide.

 They are scavengers that resemble a raccoon with a long nose.

 They are probably attracted to the bathroom, and snack stand located nearby.

 We also saw several woodpeckers that were spot-on for Woody Woodpecker clones pecking away at the trees near Temple V.

 The ocellated turkery at Tikal is an oddity as it has feathers similar to a peacock.